Deityhub/resume-builder/README.md

 ## 🧪 Testing

-This project has comprehensive test coverage for all features.
+This project has comprehensive test coverage for most features.

 ### Unit Tests